grafana/grafana/docs/sources/administration/preferences/_index.md

 Grafana preferences are basic settings.
 They control your Grafana theme, your home dashboard, your time zone, and so on.

-Preferences are sometimes confusing, because they can be set at four different levels.
-Listed in order from highest to lowest, they are:
+Preferences are sometimes confusing because they can be set at four different levels according to highest-to-lowest precedence:

 - **Server -** Affects all users on the Grafana server.
 Set by a [Grafana Server Admin]({{< relref "../../permissions/_index.md#grafana-server-admin-role" >}}).
 - **Organization -** Affects all users in an organization.
 Set by an [Organization Admin]({{< relref "../../permissions/organization_roles.md#organization-admin-role" >}}).